The Power of Words - An Inspirational True Story About a Young Man

 What is wrong with me?
 I took some deep breaths, sat back and closed my eyes.
 In front of me lay the papers, the final exam for Edward.
 I had not decided what kind of grade to give him.
 Well, it didn’t matter as he didn’t show up anyhow.
 I looked down at the exam with his name printed on it and saw an imaginary D as his final grade.

-You're an "A" person
+You're an "A" Person

 I got up from my chair, gathered my things, closed the office door behind me.
 As I reached for my keys to lock up my office, I heard footsteps approaching me.
 I held my breath as I turned to see Edward standing behind me.
 He apologized for being late and asked if I would please give him his final exam and grade.
-I hesitated for a few seconds, then cautiously open the door and asked him to have a seat.
+I hesitated for a few seconds, then cautiously opened the door and asked him to have a seat.

 He looked just terrible.
 His eyes were sunk with dark black circles under them and the hollows of his cheeks were drawn.
 His swollen lips were cracked with dried blood in the creases.
 His skin was pale and his hair matted.
 He was wearing the same clothes he had worn for the last few weeks.